suncoast-devs/handbook/lessons/js-intro/closures.md

 ## Closures

-> NOTE: "What is a closure in TypeScript?" is often an interview question.
+> NOTE: "What is a closure in JavaScript/TypeScript?" is often an interview
+> question.

 Closures in TypeScript are a way to create a function that has access to the variables and functions defined in the outer scope.